matrix-org/sliding-sync/api.md

 ### Missing bits

 - Typing notifs, read receipts, room tag data, and any other room-scoped data.
 This can be added as request params to state whether you want these or not.
+Most likely clients will only want this when the room is a `room_subscription`.
 - Account data.
 Again, this can be added as request params and we can do similar pubsub for updates to types the client is interested in.
 - To-device messages.
 It would be nice to have a queue per event type / sender / room so clients can rapidly get at room keys without having to wade through lots of key share requests.
 Need to check with the crypto team whether the ordering on to-device messages cross-event-type is important or not.
 - Presence and member lists in general.